digital-asset/daml/daml-lf/spec/contract-id.rst

 the transaction.
-On the other hand, global contract IDs do not reference only IDs of some contracts that have been previously persisted on the ledger, but also any arbitrary contract IDs that the submitter have referenced in its submission.
+On the other hand, global contract IDs do not reference only IDs of some contracts that have been previously persisted on the ledger, but also any arbitrary contract IDs that the submitter has referenced in its submission.

 The so-called *discriminator freshness condition* holds if the discriminators from local contract IDs are distinct from the discriminators from global contract IDs.

-This ensures that only the discriminators, not the suffix are needed to order the contract IDs of created contract w.r.t. other contract IDs.
+This ensures that only the discriminators, not the suffix are needed to order the contract IDs of created contracts w.r.t. other contract IDs.

 Contract ID uniqueness
 ----------------------

 During interpretation local contract IDs are created without suffix.
-It is the responsibility of the ledger implementation to provide for each local contract ID a suffix that guarantee global uniqueness of the whole contract ID.
+Ledger implementations are responsible for enforcing uniqueness of contract IDs on the whole ledger.
+This can be done by enforcing global uniqueness of the seeds or by appropriately suffixing the contract IDs.
 No other requirement (except the 95 bytes size limit) is assumed for those suffices.

 This guard against the submitter choosing low-entropy submission seeds.